How to crush a Kickstarter Campaign with Podcast Interviews

 In the email to the host, our guest focuses on what he can offer the host and listener.
 He doesn’t want to talk about his product; he wants to educate, enlighten and entertain the listener about the need and the cause.
 He wants to inspire with an image of what can be.

-Our guests looks through iTunes for podcasts his ideal listeners already may listen and contacts the host of three ideal podcasts like:
+Our guest looks through iTunes for podcasts his ideal listeners already may listen and contacts the host of three ideal podcasts like:

 Step 4: the Podcast Interview